Voice2Evolve® logoVoice2Evolve®

 ATTACHMENT C – STANDARD CONTRACTUAL CLAUSES (FULL TEXT)

-Pursuant to GDPR Article 46 and EU Commission Implementing Decision (EU) 2021/914, the following Standard Contractual Clauses (Module 2: Controller to Processor) are hereby incorporated verbatim and form an integral part of this Agreement.
+Pursuant to GDPR Article 46 and EU Commission Implementing Decision (EU) 2021/914, the Standard Contractual Clauses (Module 2: Controller to Processor) are hereby incorporated by reference in their entirety and form an integral part of this Agreement.
+The official full text is published in the Official Journal of the European Union (OJ L 199, 7.6.2021, p.
+31–61) and is available at https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj.

 SECTION I – PURPOSE AND SCOPE